-Interactive and conversation-focused teaching
+Interactive and conversation-focused classes

 The main difference between taking a history class and a language class is that in a history class you can just sit back and listen.
 Understanding abstract concepts would suffice.
-In a language class, however, just understanding the concepts wouldn’t mean much, if you can’t use them fluently.
+In a language class, however, just understanding the concepts wouldn’t mean much if you can’t use them fluently.
 Understanding and speaking are two different skills.

-Empathy, empathy and more empathy
+Empathy, empathy, and more empathy

 The Turkish language doesn’t come from Latin and it has a distinct structure.
 These differences don’t necessarily make it more difficult to learn Turkish – Indeed, the Turkish language is easier than most non-Latin languages.
 So, here comes in your teacher’s ability to empathize and teach the language in a way that English speakers can understand more easily.
 However, most Turkish teachers think like a Turk, while creating their lesson plans and teaching the language, and they don’t address the needs of an English-speaking audience.
 This stems mainly from a lack of empathy and/or good English skills.

 In NYC Turkish Club, empathy is the key.
 Complex grammar constructions are broken down into more understandable pieces considering the thinking pattern of our audience, and explanations are simplified and clear.
 We do our best to make sure that our students feel comfortable in class and don’t feel overwhelmed.

 Productive and fun sessions

 We know that your attention span will significantly decrease after the first half hour and we want to neither bore you nor waste your time.
 Thus, engaging the audience and increasing our students’ attention span are the two important goals that we try to achieve in our classroom for a superior learning experience.